Devica2000/Identification-of-mammogram-mass-as-benign-or-malignant/README.md

 The fourth algorithm used is Naive Bayes.
 Multinomial Naive Bayes has been used.
 It gives an accuracy of 78.44%.

 The next algorithm used is logistic regression.
 It gives an accuracy of 80.7% at cv=10.

+Lastly, neural networks have been implemented.
+It has an input layer with     input neurons.
+ReLu has been used as the optimizer here.
+The output layer has a single neuron since this is a binary classification problem.
+The optimer used is sigmoid.
+The binary crossentropy loss has been found and adam has been used as an optimizer.